Vaishnav-NT/WeRe/README.md

 - A user(residents) could sell the recyclable waste they have hassle free with no work whatsoever
 - A user(mainly college students and local women organization) could volunteer to help in getting the items from house to plants and earn an income in doing so
-- A user(Recycling companies) coild also buys these
+- A user(Recycling companies) could also buy these

 *We currently take plastics and old garments